What are the Risks of Using Wi-Fi?

 If you want to avoid these types of cyberattacks when you’re on public Wi-Fi, follow these simple tips.

+- 1Download a secure virtual private network (VPN).
 When you download a VPN, you’re setting up a more secure connection between your device and the network you’re using.
 This VPN will encrypt your personal internet traffic and hide your IP number and social media or virtual identity when you’re online.
 Hackers won’t be able to access the sites you’re browsing, and they’ll have difficulty stealing any of your personal data.

+- 2Don’t click on links and attachments in emails or texts from anonymous senders.
 If you receive an email or text message from a stranger or an anonymous sender, be careful not to click on any links or attachments included in that message.
 It’s quite likely that clicking on this link will introduce malware onto your computer as part of a phishing scam to steal your personal information.

+- 3Invest in anti-malware software for your devices.
 You should invest in a high-quality anti-malware software program that monitors and scans all the files on your computer, removing potentially malicious software from the device.

+- 4Turn off your device’s auto-connect and sharing presets.
 Before you connect to any public Wi-Fi, remember to turn off your device’s auto-connect settings so it won’t automatically connect to a malicious ad hoc network.
 You should also disable your phone or tablet’s sharing function on the device’s system preferences.
 This prevents hackers from accessing your files through MITM attacks and eavesdropping.

 Many people work in public places, from quiet cafés and public libraries to bookshops and rowdy coffeehouses.
 Free Wi-Fi has many benefits: you can access the internet without needing to remember complicated login passwords or usernames, and you can work in a bustling and pleasant atmosphere.